alex/what-happens-when/README.rst

   circuit through the electrostatic field of the conductive layer and creates a voltage drop at that point on the screen.
-The ``screen controller`` then raises an interrupt reporting the coordinate of the key press.
+The ``screen controller`` then raises an interrupt reporting the coordinate of the keypress.

-- Then the mobile OS notifies the current focused application of a press event in one of its GUI elements (which now is the virtual keyboard application buttons).
+- Then the mobile OS notifies the currently focused application of a press event in one of its GUI elements (which now is the virtual keyboard application buttons).

 - The virtual keyboard can now raise a software interrupt for sending a 'key pressed' message back to the OS.

-- This interrupt notifies the current focused application of a 'key pressed' event.
+- This interrupt notifies the currently focused application of a 'key pressed' event.